Hybrid Procedure for Atrial Fibrillation Ablation in Fall River, MA

 How Hybrid Ablation Works

-Preventing the need for open heart surgery, hybrid ablation for atrial fibrillation combines minimally invasive surgery and catheter ablation in the same setting.
+Preventing the need for open heart surgery, hybrid ablation for atrial fibrillation combines a minimally invasive surgical procedure and catheter ablation in the same setting.
 Considered to be a best-of-both-worlds approach, this procedure requires the talents and experience of both a cardiac surgeon and an electrophysiologist.

-Hybrid AFib ablation targets resistant short circuits in the heart and reduces the risk of esophageal injury and postoperative atrial arrhythmias.
+The hybrid ablation procedure for atrial fibrillation targets resistant short circuits in the heart and reduces the risk of esophageal injury and postoperative atrial arrhythmias.
 The convergent procedure involves laparoscopic ablation of the back wall of the left atrium, performed by the cardiac surgeon, followed by pulmonary vein isolation, which is done by the electrophysiologist.

 After undergoing hybrid ablation, patients typically spend no more than two nights in the hospital and have a recovery period of four to six weeks.

 To learn more about hybrid ablation in Fall River, MA or to determine if you are a candidate for this convergent procedure, contact Southcoast Health today.